ocoffey/Syntax-Sheets/C/Data_Types.md

 ## Integers (Non-Fractional, Non-Decimal Numbers)

 Integers are numbers without any decimal places.
-These are the first numbers you learned about when learning what numbers are (they are "whole numbers").
+These are the first numbers you learned about when you learned what numbers are (they are "whole numbers").
 Creating an integer variable uses the `int` keyword.
 ```c
 #include <stdio.h>